MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-create-daily-capacity-report.md

 ---
-title: "Preview: Programmability and extensibility - Tutorial - Create a daily capacity report | Microsoft Docs"
+title: "Programmability and extensibility - Tutorial - Create a daily capacity report (preview) | Microsoft Docs"
 description: This tutorial will demonstrate how to use the Power Platform API (preview) to create a daily capacity report.
 author: laneswenka
 ms.reviewer: jimholtz
 ms.component: pa-admin
 ms.topic: reference
 ms.date: 10/22/2021